logo2

 Fire Strikes, Twice

-It is evident that the Miswald brothers were operating two breweries simultaneously in 1896, but their fortune quickly turned.
-In the early morning of 22 Jul 1896, the L'Anse Brewery burnt down (3).
+The Miswald brothers were operating two breweries simultaneously in 1896, but their fortunes quickly turned.
+In the early morning of 22 Jul 1896, the L'Anse Brewery burned down (3).
 The building was situated on a hillside, which made it difficult for firefighters to access (3).
-(L'Anse today has a road called Brewery Rd. so it presumably existed somewhere along that road.)
-Firefighters managed to save adjoining buildings, but the brewery building was totally destroyed (3).
+L'Anse today has a road called Brewery Rd., so the brewery presumably existed on that road.
+Firefighters managed to save adjoining buildings, but the brewery was destroyed (3).
 Only the large vats in the cellar containing over 500 barrels of beer were left undamaged (3).
 It was believed that the fire started from the smokestack (3).
 An employee rooming on the third floor did not realize the fire until smoke and flames penetrated his room, and he had difficulty escaping (3).
 They had plans to erect a new brewery as soon as possible (3), but no such brewery materialized in L'Anse.
 Their L'Anse brewery operated for only six months.

 A New Start in Calumet

-The 1897 Polk directory listed Miswald Bros & Co. as Martin, Joseph and Alois Miswald, and Adolph Vogtlin (18).
-Alois was their sister (13) and Adolph was their brother-in-law through their eldest sister, Caroline (19).
+The 1897 Polk directory lists Miswald Bros. & Co. as Martin, Joseph, and Alois Miswald, and Adolph Vogtlin (18).
+Alois was Martin and Joseph's sister (13), and Adolph was their brother-in-law through their eldest sister, Caroline (19).
 Their brand was called Lake View Beer (7).

 Polk directory ad – 1897

-In Jan 1898, they started brewing beer and renamed the brewery as the Calumet and Red Jacket Brewery to appeal to a larger community (8).
-They filled their cellars with bottled and kegged beer and allowed them to season (9).
-They marketed their first brew on 28 Feb 1898 (32).
-By early Mar 1898, they had all the business they could handle and had plans to increase production (10).
+In Jan 1898, they started brewing beer and renamed the brewery the Calumet and Red Jacket Brewery to appeal to a larger community (8).
+They filled their cellars with bottled and kegged beer and allowed the beer to season (9).
+They released their first brew on 28 Feb 1898 (32).
+By early Mar 1898, they had all the business they could handle and planned to increase production (10).
 In Jul 1898, workers erected poles along the road to wire the building for electricity and telephone (25).

 Fire Strikes a Third Time

-Unfortunately, in Jun 1899, the brewery burned down (11,40).
+In Jun 1899, the brewery burned down (11,40).
 It was said that they would rebuild at Lake View (40), but they did not.
-Their Calumet operation lasted for about 1.5 years, and marked the end to their brief career as young brewers.
-In Sep and Oct 1899, the deputy sheriff sold the brewery equipment to satisfy a chattel mortgage (28,29).
-The National Park Service noted that the Miswald brothers sold the plant to the Calumet Brewing Company in 1899 (26).
+Their Calumet operation lasted for about 17 months and marked the end of their brief career as young brewers.
+In Sep 1899, the deputy sheriff auctioned off the supplies and brewery apparatus to satisfy a chattel mortgage, but the vats and other equipment did not sell (28).
+In Oct 1899, the mortgagors bought the vats, bottle washer, bottle corker, beer kettle, wagon, and other equipment (29).
+The National Park Service notes that the Miswald brothers sold the property to the Calumet Brewing Company in 1899 (26).

 Newspaper article – Jul 1899